alyssa43/RB129/Study_Guide.md

 <h2>Instance Methods vs. Class Methods</h2>

 <b>Instance Methods:</b> An instance method is a method defined within a class, that provides behaviors to objects created from that class.
-Instances of a class can invoke instance methods defined within the class' definition, as long as the instance method is `public`.
+Instances of a class can invoke instance methods, as long as the instance method is `public`.

 ```ruby
 class Student